Specialist Domestic and Family Violence Court

 - Read the Process Evaluation report which informs the final report of the most recent evaluation of the Southport Specialist Domestic and Family Violence Court: Process Evaluation: 2017-2020 .

-Renovations to the Southport, Beenleigh, and Townsville courthouses have taken place to provide new DFV courtrooms, secure and comfortable waiting areas with direct access to the courtrooms, a specialist DFV court registry so the court officers can help parties with their queries in a quiet environment and sufficiently sound proofed meeting rooms for parties to meet with their duty lawyers and support services prior to court.
-Renovations to facilities in Palm Island commenced in 2022.
+Renovations to the Southport, Beenleigh, Townsville and Palm Island courthouses occurred to provide new DFV courtrooms, secure and comfortable waiting areas with direct access to the courtrooms, a specialist DFV court registry and sound proofed meeting rooms.
+Renovations to facilities in Brisbane and Cairns are ongoing.

-- a Department of Justice and Attorney-General court coordinator to oversee court operations and the continuous improvement of the model, including stakeholder engagement
+- a DJAG DFV court coordinator to oversee operations and the continuous improvement of the specialist DFV courts approach, including stakeholder engagement

-- a specialist DFV court registry where specialist court staff are trained to offer support and information to people experiencing domestic and family violence
+- a specialist DFV court registry where specialist court staff are trained to offer support and information to people involved in DFV court matters

 - dedicated prosecutors